StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 /// admonition | Alternatives to Parsing `ls`
     type: tip

-- **Bash Globbing**: Use Bash globbing patterns (like `*`) to list files and directories.
-This method is safer and more reliable for handling filenames with special characters.
+- **Bash Globbing**: Use Bash globbing patterns, such as `*`, to list files and directories.
+This method is safer and more reliable for filenames with special characters.
-- **`find` Command**: Use the `find` command for complex file operations, which provides extensive options for searching and handling files.
+- **`find` Command**: Use the `find` command for complex file operations.
+It provides extensive options for searching and handling files.
 - **`read` Command**: Use `read` with the appropriate settings to safely process filenames without relying on external commands like `ls`.
 - **`stat` Command**: Use `stat` to obtain detailed file information, such as size, permissions, and modification times.
 - **`file` Command**: Use `file` to identify the type of a file based on its content, rather than its extension.